-He decided the best way to teach this student was to ask him a question every day about something he had seen or done, and then tell him to make a comparison.
-When the student returned from gathering firewood and leaves, he told the Bodhisatta he had seen a snake.
-The Bodhisatta asked what it looked like and the student answered, “like the shaft of a plow.”
-The Bodhisatta was pleased with this answer and his hope was raised.
+The Bodhisatta decided the best way to teach this student was to ask him a question every day about something he had seen or done, and then tell him to make a comparison.
+When the student returned from gathering firewood and leaves that day, he told the Bodhisatta he had seen a snake.
+The Bodhisatta asked what it looked like, and the student answered, “like the shaft of a plow.”
+The Bodhisatta was pleased with this answer and his hopes were raised.
 The following two days the student reported that he ate sugarcane and saw an elephant.
 And when the Bodhisatta asked for comparisons, both answers were, “like the shaft of a plow.”
 Thinking perhaps the student was referring only specifically to the elephant’s trunk and that the sugarcane might have been oddly bent, the Bodhisatta said nothing.
 But when on the fourth day the student compared the molasses with curds and milk that he had eaten to the shaft of a plow, the Bodhisatta realized his student was stupid beyond hope.

 In the Lifetime of the Buddha

-The idiot student was an earlier birth of Laludayi, an elder disciple of the Buddha who was quite stupid and often said the wrong thing at the wrong time, such as giving a gloomy sermon at a festival and speaking of joy at funeral.
-When the Buddha heard other disciples talking about this problem, he told them this story so they knew that Laludayi had always been this inept.
+The idiot student was an earlier birth of Laludayi, an elder disciple of the Buddha who was quite stupid and often said the wrong thing at the wrong time, such as giving a gloomy sermon at a festival and speaking of joy at a funeral.
+When the Buddha heard other disciples talking about this problem, he told them this story so they knew that Laludayi had also been stupid in the past.